mkungla/aframe/README.md

 even further with community components such as particle systems, physics, multiuser, oceans, mountains, speech recognition, or teleportation!

+## Top-Level Goals

+- **Community:** help people get involved with WebXR in a fun and welcoming environment
+- **Performance:** maintain high framerate with low latency
+- **Ecosystem:** enable discovery and distribution of reusable components

 ## Usage

 ### Example